whatwatt-ch/whatwatt-go-documentation/docs/40-secure-mqtt/quick-subscribe.md

 Client whatwatt-001 received SUBACK
 ```

-When the WhatWatt Go device publishes data, you'll see messages like:
+When the whatwatt Go device publishes data, you'll see messages like:

 ```txt
 lab/energy/whatwatt-001 {"P_In": 1.234, "P_Out": 0.000}